-Authors: Harriet Palmer and David Bergin November 2017.
+By Harriet Palmer and David Bergin, November 2017.

 Totara (Podocarpus totara) is one of New Zealand’s most easily grown native species.
 It has an extensive natural range and tolerates a wide variety of sites.
 It readily regenerates from seed, and if established with care, planted seedlings have very good survival rates.
 On the right site both planted and naturally regenerated totara can be managed to produce single, straight stems with good potential for timber.
 The timber itself is easy to work, versatile, and the heartwood is highly durable.

 There are a few golden rules for establishing totara, applicable to most native species: